junction-labs/wineinfo/demo/05_argo_rollouts.md

 ## Setting up Argo Rollouts

-To install the Argo Rollouts controller, its command line tool, its CRDs, and its policies for manipulating the Gateway API, run:
+To install the Argo Rollouts controller, its command line tool, its CRDs, and its auth policy needed for manipulating the Gateway API, run:

 ```bash
 brew install argoproj/tap/kubectl-argo-rollouts